 - Substitution for course or graduation requirement: Submit petition to the dean of the school or college in which enrolled.
 No substitutions for graduation may be made in course requirements for a major or minor after the fourth week of the last semester of the senior year.

 - Time extension for make-up of an incomplete: Students should contact their instructor who, if approving the extension, will then contact the Office of Records and Registration on the student's behalf.
-See the incomplete (I) grade policy in "Grading System, Grading and Credit Polices, and Final Exams" for more information on incompletes.
+See the university's incomplete (I) grade policy in "Grading System, Grading and Credit Polices, and Final Exams" for more information on incompletes.

-- Change of grade: See the change of final grade policy in "Grading System, Grading and Credit Polices, and Final Exams."
+- Change of final grade: See the change of final grade policy in "Grading System, Grading and Credit Polices, and Final Exams."

-- Appeal of grade received: See the appeal of final grade policy in "Grading System, Grading and Credit Polices, and Final Exams."
+- Appeal of final grade received: See the appeal of final grade policy in "Grading System, Grading and Credit Polices, and Final Exams."

 - Time extension for program requirements: Submit petition to the dean of the school or college in which enrolled.